Methodology

 - Poor incentives (Horton, 2015; Nosek et al., 2012)

-- Ostensibly useful results that are instead likely due to noise or poor data quality, despite honest and transparency (Gelman, 2017)
+- Ostensibly useful results that are instead likely due to noise or poor data quality, despite honesty and transparency (Gelman, 2017)

 - Statistically significant but false effects due to low statistical power (Button et al., 2013)